National Beta Club

 The National Honor Society (NHS) is the nation's premier organization established to recognize outstanding high school students.
 More than just an honor roll, NHS serves to honor those students who have demonstrated excellence in the areas of scholarship, leadership, service, and character.
 These characteristics have been associated with membership in the organization since its beginning in 1921.

 Drama introduces the necessary skills to Middle and High School students through the study of basic terminology and the exploration of the physical and mental aspects of acting.
 Students will study vocal techniques, character analysis, monologue and scene work, and the components needed for group performance projects.
 Various types of acting techniques are introduced.
 Performances are held throughout the year.
-Harvester’s Drama Department has received superior ratings and is state recognized.
-In 2008, GISA awarded the HCA Drama Department the region and state top honor in drama and HCA drama students won individual state awards.
+Harvester’s Drama Department and actors consistently win competitions and recieve awards for excellence in drama.

-Music of many styles and periods in history is studied and performed as students learn techniques of good vocal production, diction, intonation, and interpretation of styles.
+Music of many styles and periods in history are studied and performed as students learn techniques of good vocal production, diction, intonation, and interpretation of styles.
 The joy of ensemble participation may come in the form of singing for peers in a student chapel or assembly program, performing in a concert open to the community, or singing at nursing homes, holiday venues, and the community.
-This year our Middle School Choir became the GICAA Middle School Choral Competition Small Ensemble North Region Champions!
+Recently our Middle School Choir became the GICAA Middle School Choral Competition Small Ensemble North Region Champions!

 The study of a foreign language prepares students to compete and cooperate in the international arena and helps to promote multi-cultural understanding.
-Spanish instruction in K4 through 6th grades introduces students to pronunciation and intonation patterns, as well as Spanish vocabulary primarily through the development of speaking and listening skills.
-Middle and High school students take Spanish as an elective and graduate with an understanding of the Spanish culture and proficiency in both the written and spoken language.
+Spanish instruction introduces students to pronunciation and intonation patterns, as well as Spanish vocabulary primarily through the development of speaking and listening skills.
+Middle and high school students take Spanish as an elective and graduate with an understanding of the Spanish culture and proficiency in both the written and spoken language.